Liquid laundry capsules

-Some of the most serious accidents happen in the home, particularly in the kitchen, and RoSPA has been made aware of cases involving young children who have been injured after biting into or placing colourful liquid laundry capsule detergents in their mouths, after mistaking them for sweets.
+Some of the most serious accidents happen in the home, particularly in the kitchen, and RoSPA has been made aware of cases involving young children who have been injured after biting into or placing liquid laundry capsules in their mouths.

-Liquid laundry capsule detergents are an alternative to traditional powder, liquid or tablet style detergents used in washing machines and dishwashers.
-They are placed in the drum area of washing machines and in the "tablet" slot in dishwashers.
+Liquid laundry capsules are an alternative to traditional powder, liquid or tablet-style detergents used in washing machines.
+They are placed in the drum area of washing machines.

-RoSPA are aware of cases in which children have been admitted to hospital as a result of the ingestion of liquid detergent from capsules.
-In addition to children swallowing detergent, doctors have also previously raised awareness of the risk of injury to young children who get liquid detergent in their eyes.
+The cases of which RoSPA is aware involved children being admitted to hospital because of the ingestion of liquid detergent from capsules.
+In addition to children swallowing detergent, doctors have also raised awareness of the risk of injury to young children who get liquid detergent in their eyes.

 If children are affected by chemical products then medical treatment should be immediately sought.

 Mother Juliet Turner knows only too well the risk of liquid laundry capsules as her 15-month-old daughter Eva ended up in intensive care in 2013 after biting into a liquid laundry capsule.

 "It was one of the most frightening experiences of my life."

 Juliet Turner, from Glasgow, said: "Although the liquid laundry capsules were in a box which a click-lid, Eva still managed to get into it.
 She bit into a liquid laundry capsule but was sick straight away.

 "I didn't want to take any chances as I had heard about how toxic liquid laundry capsules could be, so I took Eva to hospital where she was kept in intensive care overnight.